-As lead has one of the highest recycling rates of all common use materials today, at ASM Metal Recycling we specialise in the collection and recycling of scrap lead, maximising its recyclable uses in an economical and environmentally friendly fashion.
+Lead has one of the highest recycling rates of all common use materials today.
+At ASM Metal Recycling, we specialise in the collection and recycling of scrap lead, maximising its recyclable uses in an economical and environmentally friendly fashion.

 The recycling of lead goes a long way to sustainable development, taking the strain from non-renewable resources and reducing CO2 emissions using energy efficient recovery methods.

-Virtually all parts of a lead-based battery are recycled.
-Even the polypropylene plastic casing can be utilised elsewhere and the sulphuric acid within the batteries is recovered and recycled into gypsum for use in plasterboard or as fertiliser on agricultural farmland.
+A majority of the lead recycled is in the form of batteries because virtually all parts of a lead-based battery are recyclable.
+Even the polypropylene plastic casing can be used elsewhere and the sulphuric acid within the batteries is turned into gypsum for use in plasterboard, or as fertiliser on agricultural farmland.

-So, as more than four-fifths of present day global lead usage is in lead-based batteries, take a look at the recycling process of these:
+So, as more than four-fifths of present-day global lead usage is in lead-based batteries, let’s take a look at the recycling process:

 Once the batteries have been transported and unloaded at the recycling facility, the batteries are broken apart and separated into three different components before the recycling process: